lordblendi/design-toolbox-button-push/docs/readme.md

 # Design Toolbox Button and Push

-Button and Push component of the TenForce design toolbox.
+Button and Push components of the TenForce design toolbox.

 ## CSS

-This component is using a main CSS file.
+This component is using [one](https://github.com/tenforce/design-toolbox-button-push/blob/master/docs/sass/toolbox-button.scss) CSS file.
 The design for both buttons and pushes are the same.
 One is a button and the other one is an anchor element.

 ## HTML structure